hexive/sunpaper/README.md

 - [x] Changes wallpaper based on the sun location where you are
 - [x] Sets day/night wallpaper with 3 additional transitions for each sunrise/sunset
 - [x] 5 wallpaper themes to choose from ([previews](#wallpaper-previews))
+- [x] Pywal mode to set color schemes with each wallpaper change
 - [x] Darkmode trigger to run external script at day/night
 - [x] Waybar mode to display icon and sun time report on tooltip